ahmdxrzky/de-zoomcamp-2023/final_project/step_to_reproduce.md

 3. Transform the data in the data warehouse.
 4. Create a dashboard to see pattern of weather by year. <br>

-This project's guidance assumed readers have already know basic syntax for linux administration, such as `nano` to edit file on linux.
+This project's guidance assumed readers have already know basic syntax for linux administration, such as `nano` to edit file on linux or `cat` to see content from a file in linux terminal.

 # Tools
 ### Cloud